rkgra/mysimpleTweet/README.md

 * [ ] User can **see a counter with total number of characters left for tweet** on compose tweet page

-The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: